Require Immediate Support? Free Director Helpline: 0800 644 6080

 Is Your Company Eligible or Suitable for a CVA?

-Before getting too excited about the benefits of using a CVA to facilitate a turnaround it is important to verify that your company is indeed eligible and/or suitable for the procedure.
+While there are many benefits of using a CVA process to facilitate a turnaround, it is important to first verify that your company is indeed eligible and/or suitable for the procedure.
 Here are some key points to consider:

 • The company must be insolvent or contingently insolvent (considered insolvent after contingent liabilities are factored in).